jboyle1990/RB-Prospect-Model/Project 2 readme.md

 * different asset classes
 * different features )more financial metrics)

-## Analysis 2 - Machine Learning Model to Evaluate
+## Analysis 2 - Forecasting with our Trading Method

-The second part
+The second part of our

-### Model Specifications
+### Model Specifications:

 Here are the features of our RNN LSTM model: